 The new rates only apply to Priority Mail.
 The January 2014 rates for First-Class Mail, Standard Mail, Standard Post, Media Mail, Library Mail, Priority Mail Express and International mail will not change.

 See our Frequently Asked Questions to learn more about the September 7 rate changes.

 Rely on your Neopost equipment to accurately calculate the new postage rates.

-You can rely on your Neopost mailing equipment to automatically calculate the correct postage for postcards, letters and packages when rate tables are kept up-to-date.
-Accurate rating eliminates return of mail because of short-paid postage and resulting savings in employees' time and short-paid penalties.
+You can rely on your Neopost mailing equipment to keep your mail compliant with USPS regulations and automatically calculate the correct postage for postcards, letters and packages when rate tables are kept up-to-date.
+Accurate rating eliminates the nuisance and expense of re-processing mail returned for short-paid postage.
 Automatic calculation of postage also eliminates wasted over-payment of postage needlessly applied because of guesswork.

 The following terms are protected trademarks of the United States Postal Service: United States Postal Service®, U.S. Postal Service®, USPS®, Postal Service™, Post Office™, U.S. Mail™, First-Class™, First-Class Mail®, First-Class Mail International™, Standard Mail®, Parcel Post®, Parcel Select®, Certified Mail™, Delivery Confirmation™, Signature Confirmation™, Registered Mail™, Priority Mail® , Priority Mail Express® , Commercial Base®, Commercial Plus®, CASS™, CASS Certified™, Confirm®, DMM®, Intelligent Mail®, IM™, IMb™, IMpb™, Click-N-Ship®, usps.com®, ZIP Code™ and ZIP+4®.

 United Parcel Service® and UPS® are protected trademarks of the United Parcel Services of America, Inc.